Blue Suede Shoes Chords | Elvis Presley Guitar Lesson

 Blue Suede Shoes TAB | Course Preview

-As a preview, here’s the first solo:
+As a preview of how this works in practise, here’s the first solo:

-Blue Suede Shoes TAB, solo 1.
+Blue Suede Shoes chords and TAB, solo 1.

 One of the songs that made Elvis